jenciso/newblog/content/blog/how-to-compile-a-global-protect-openconnect-version/index.md

   - openconnect
 ---

+## Intro

-My company use the Palo Alto Networks solution to offer a VPN service for their employees.
-Personally, I prefer to use Openvpn when I need to setup a VPN connection.
-By default, the OpenVpn can not implement the global protect protocol, so I need to compile from the [source](https://github.com/dlenski/openconnect/tree/globalprotect)
+My company use the Palo Alto Networks appliance in order to offer a VPN service for us.
+Normally, I use openconnect or openvpn client when I need to setup some VPN connection, but it doesn't work with Palo Alto devices.
+Openconnect client can't implement the gloabl protect protocol, at least not now.

+By default, the OpenVpn can not implement the global protect protocol and it is necessary to build from scratch using the code [source](https://github.com/dlenski/openconnect/tree/globalprotect)

-### Compiling OpenVPN to use Global Protect Protocol
+## Build your openconnect to use Global Protect Protocol

-#### Requeriments
+The prerequisites is to install the libraries and packages needed to compile successfully the openconnect.

-Fedora users
+For Fedora users the packages needed are:

 ```shell
 sudo dnf -f install libxml2-devel \